ajaykedare/raft/README.md

-# A replicated filesystem using raft
+# A Replicated Filesystem Using Raft

 # Description